bbfrederick/rapidtide/docs/index.rst

-.. delaytools documentation master file, created by sphinx-quickstart on Thu Jun 16 15:27:19 2016.
+.. rapidtide documentation master file, created by sphinx-quickstart on Thu Jun 16 15:27:19 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Delaytools
+Rapidtide
 ==========
-Delaytools is a suite of python programs used to perform time delay analysis on functional imaging data to find time lagged correlations between the voxelwise time series and other time series.
+Rapidtide is a suite of python programs used to perform time delay analysis on functional imaging data to find time lagged correlations between the voxelwise time series and other time series.

 .. toctree::
    :maxdepth: 2